 School At-A-Glance Reports

-The ODE report card redesign team held several rounds of parent and community engagement with a focus on hearing the voices of parents of students from historically underserved communities.
-The ODE report on the first round of engagement can be found through the following links:
+The ODE Redesign team held several rounds of parent and community engagement with a focus on hearing the voices of parents of students from historically underserved communities.
+A report on the first round of engagement can be found through the following links:

 Themes from the first round of engagement: